wesgarland/kvin/README.md

 in an astrophysics application).

 ### Interoperation with JSON
-Kvin and JSON go together like peas and carrots.
+KVIN and JSON go together like peas and carrots.
 If you are creating a payload object which will be stringified by JSON in the future, do NOT use `kvin.serialize()`; instead, use `kvin.marshal()`.
 This will get you all the benefits of Kvin without the cost of double-stringification.
 Similarly, at the receiving end, use `kvin.unmarshal()` to reconstruct your data.